A doctoral and early career colloquium on conducting and publishing research in Entrepreneurship and Innovation with Paper Development Workshop

 Programme

-We expect to start each day at 9:00 and organise evening social gatherings as part of the programme, please make travel arrangement accordingly.
+We expect to start each day at 9:00 and organise evening social gatherings as part of the programme, please make travel arrangements accordingly.

 Prof Matthijs Bal, University of Lincoln, UK